 1

-In a very heavy skillet add 2 tbs of oil and get that hot.
+In a very heavy pot add the oil and get that very hot.

 2